wjhhking/jinspire.dev/_posts/2025-02-23-evolution-universe.md

 # The purest philosophy, the ultimate questioning.

-Starting a new series: Reading "General Theory of Evolution" with ChatGPT.
+Starting a new series: Reading《A Unified Theory of Evolution》 with ChatGPT.

-Website: [Gitbook Link](https://yong-deepseek-du-wu-yan-tong-lun.gitbook.io/yong-deepseek-du-wu-yan-tong-lun).
+Website: [Read <<A Unified Theory of Evolution>> with ChatGPT](https://yong-deepseek-du-wu-yan-tong-lun.gitbook.io/yong-deepseek-du-wu-yan-tong-lun).
 I started Chinese version, which I will translate to English after the first path in Chinese.

 I discovered that Gitbook seems simpler than this blog for formatting, including bold text and paragraph settings.